-We do support mutual exchanges, subject to any incoming resident meeting our eligibility criteria and your ren arre in th Alte ten fou You con rece info able You mut rent account being clear of any arrears.
+We do support mutual exchanges, subject to any incoming resident meeting our eligibility criteria and your rent account being clear of any arrears.
 Speak to your manager in the first instance.

 Alternatively, you can end your tenancy at any time by giving four weeks' notice in writing.
 Your rent and service charge will continue to be charged until we receive your keys.
 You should inform your manager who will be able to advise on the process.